nipatriknilsson/Binary-Tree-Artificial-Intelligence/README.md

+# WARNING: THIS PROJECT DEPENDS ON SOFTWARE WITH SECURITY ISSUES.
+IT WILL NOT BE UPDATED.

 ## Artificial Intelligence using a binary tree

-WARNING: THIS PROJECT DEPENDS ON SOFTWARE WITH SECURITY ISSUES.
-IT WILL NOT BE UPDATED.

 This Javascript code demonstrates Artificial Intelligence (AI) using a Node Express server and a client webbrowser.
 The AI is built with a binary tree.